 For the majority of companies, the most important feature is digital opt-in.
 This is the official authorization from the individual permitting you to contact him/her. iCapture makes it easy to include an opt-in question, terms and conditions agreement, and signature capture.
 You can customize all the content to satisfy your specific needs.
 After capturing an attendee’s contact information, the GDPR opt-in question appears on the main screen.
 This is a non-intrusive, quick way to gather authorization from each person during the capture.

 Right to be Forgotten

 GDPR Article 17, or the “Right to erasure” and “Right to be forgotten,” is a more commonly cited article that may require your company to remove personally identifiable information (PII) of a data subject upon request without undue delay.
-To comply with any such requests, you can ask the iCapture team to permanently delete relevant data.
-Upon removal, we will provide transaction ID(s) to serve as references to the deleted data.
+To comply with any such requests, you can ask the iCapture team to permanently delete relevant personal data.
+Upon removal, we will provide transaction ID(s) to serve as references to the deleted personal data.

 Right of Access, Right to Rectification, Right to Restrict Processing, and Right to Object

 - Right of access: If any individual were to request what personal data we are processing, where, and why, we would be able to retrieve that information for you.